k-karlovic/bottle-classification/README.md

 For training, it is necessary to determine parameters, such as the core and parameters C and γ.
 There are two variants:
 * self-testing with different parameters or
-* use the "GridSearchCV()" function - automatic search.
+* use the `GridSearchCV()` function - automatic search.

 <br />

 #### GridSearchCV()

-The following code shows the procedure for using the "GridSearchCV ()" function, which throws out clf.best_estimator_ as a result of the best parameters.
+The following code shows the procedure for using the `GridSearchCV ()` function, which throws out clf.best_estimator_ as a result of the best parameters.

 <br />